ChristianSch/HappyTypo/README.md

 Lightweight angular module for fixing micro typography issues in german texts.

 ## Details
-HyppTypo replaces typographically wrong used symbols with their html symbol pedants.
-At the moment there is only support for dashes (mdash: `--` and ndash: `-`) and the ellipse (`...`).
+HyppTypo replaces typographically wrong used symbols with their respective html symbols.
+At the moment HappyTypo only supports dashes (mdash: `--` and ndash: `-`) and the ellipse (`...`).

 ## Usage
 Download the [latest version](https://github.com/ChristianSch/HappyTypo/releases/latest) and extract the `.zip` file.
 This contains a minified version of HappyTypo and a source map for debugging.
 Just include the HappyTypo javascript file in your angular app and use the filters (see below for examples).